-Background: Frontiers in Medical Science are one to two week full-time courses to be offered during the months of November, February, and March.
+Background: Frontiers in Medical Science (excluding Bioethics) are one to two week full-time courses to be offered during the months of October, February, and March.
 These courses emphasize "translational medicine" with the purpose of providing a format and content through which advances in basic science can be taught in relation to their clinical application.
-Students, who earn the following degrees while in medical school, only need one week of Bioethics since the degree fulfills the three-week frontiers requirement:

 Objectives: The goals of the Frontiers courses are: 1) to present the latest advances in biomedical science within the context of their relevance to medical practice; 2) to provide students with cutting edge knowledge and concepts relevant to their intended area of specialization, thus making them better house officers; 3) to provide students with a pedagogical model for life-long learning; and 4) to introduce some speculative or forward-looking ideas that may impact upon medical practice in the 21st century.

 Logistics: The format for Frontiers courses is determined by the course directors and usually includes lectures, small group discussions, and independent study time.
 Grading is strictly Pass/Fail and the student's performance is based upon a combination of class participation and/or an oral or written presentation.